-- Needs, Preference & Permission Storage System – would store this profile and serve it to products and systems along with specific device and AT preferences, settings and permissions.
+- Private Preference & Permission System – would store this profile and serve it to products and systems along with specific device and AT preferences, settings and permissions.

 - Shopping Aid - can use the preferences to list available access features and products that may be of use to them.

-- Auto-Personalization Infrastucuture - uses the settings to change the interface of devices and materials to fit the user.
+- Auto-Personalization Services - uses the settings to change the interface of devices and materials to fit the user.